terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/README.md

 This architecture creates the observability instances on IBM Cloud and supports provisioning the following resources:

 - A resource group, if one is not passed in.
+  - Optionally create a resource group for provisioning audit resources, or use an existing audit resource group if one is not passed in
 - A Log Analysis instance.
 - A Cloud Monitoring instance.
 - Creates a Cloud Object Storage (COS) instance or supports using an existing one.